San7o/Brenta-Engine/GUIDE.md

 ### Particles

-You can create and customize particles via the `ECS::ParticleEmitter` class.
+You can create and customize particles via the `Brenta::ParticleEmitter` class.
 All the computation is done in the GPU so the engine can handle lots and lots of particles.
 Here's a quick look on the API: